The Plate Tectonic Revolution and How California Became the Epicenter of a Scientific Breakthrough

 770 meters.
 (Courtesy: Monterey Bay Aquarium Research Institute MBARI)

 The barreleye fish, captured in stunning video footage by MBARI, is one of the canyon’s most fascinating inhabitants.
-This deep-sea fish is known for its’ domed transparent head, which allows it to rotate its upward-facing eyes to track prey and avoid predators in the dimly lit depths.
-Its unique adaptations highlight the remarkable ingenuity of life in the deep ocean.
-Countless deep-sea creatures possess astonishing adaptations and behaviors that continue to amaze scientists and inspire awe.
-Only in recent decades have we gained the technology to explore the depths and begin to uncover their mysteries.
+This deep-sea fish is known for its domed transparent head, which allows it to rotate its upward-facing eyes to track prey and avoid predators.
+Its unique adaptations are a dazzling product of evolution in deep water conditions, and only in recent decades have we developed the technology to explore the ocean this way and see these animals in their natural environment.

-The canyon’s rich biodiversity thrives on upwelling currents that draw cold, nutrient-rich water to the surface, triggering plankton blooms that sustain a complex food web.
-This process is vital in California waters, where it supports an astonishing array of marine life, from deep-sea creatures to surface dwellers like humpback whales, sea lions, and albatrosses.
-As a result, Monterey Bay remains a crucial habitat teeming with life at all levels of the ocean.
+The canyon’s rich biodiversity depends on upwelling currents that draw cold, nutrient-rich water to the surface, triggering plankton blooms that sustain a complex food web.
+This process is vital in California waters, where it supports an astonishing array of marine life, from deep-sea creatures to surface animals like humpback whales, sea lions, and albatrosses.

 A woolly siphonophore (Apolemia lanosa) observed by MBARI’s remotely